 Master Hint: Trust your gut.
 Guests who will pose a problem typically begin demonstrating signs early on, if not right off the bat.

-Problem Guest #2: The one who doesn’t pay.
-Like problem guest #1, you usually will have a pretty good feeling for this type of guest.
+Like problem guest #1, you usually have a pretty good feeling for this guest.
 There is something that will just feel off.
-If you are lucky, you work in an establishment where this rarely happens or has a dine and dash fund.
+You work in an establishment where this rarely happens or has a dine and dash fund if you are lucky.
 A dine and dash fund is a small amount every server pays when they work (ex: $1/shift), so when people leave and don’t pay, you’re not left paying out of pocket.
 It happens, more than not, depending on how attentive you are.
 That being said, even the best servers get busy and can’t always keep track.
 The dine and dash guest will wait for when you’re not around or when you’re super busy to make their exit.
 There are only two ways to avoid this, in my opinion.
 One, be attentive and in your section, let’s face it, that’s where the money is anyway.
 Or, when you have a bad feeling, or it’s too busy, you have two options, you can ask them to settle their bill, or you can “cash and carry”.Cash and carry means pay as you go, and it’s way better than having to chase them down the street.
 Which, by the way, is also not safe for you.

-Problem Guest #3: Underage Drinkers.
 They can ruin your night, cost you your job, your server license, your establishment’s liquor license and your boss a whole bunch of money.
 Serving underage drinkers definitely creates a world of headaches.
-Easy answer, if you’re unsure, card them.
+Easy answer; if you’re unsure, card them.
 If they don’t have an I.D., they do not get drinks.
 I have even turned down people having dinner with their parents because they have no id.
 Here’s the gist, your job is to provide responsible alcohol service, the guest’s job is to bring two pieces of identification.
 On that note, if you card someone and you suspect it is fake, ask for a second piece.
 If you’re still not comfortable, refuse service.
-People will be upset, but service is, to many guests dismay, always at your discretion.
+People will be upset, but service i, always at your discretion to many guests’ dismay.
 Standing your ground is not easy, but it will be worth it in the long run.

-Last but not least, crazy drunk women.
 For me, this is the most difficult type of guest to deal with.
 Drunk women have attempted to spit on me, fight me, assault me and one time, I banned a woman because she was inebriated and consistently trying to entice men in the restaurant to “be with her”.
 I’m not kidding.
 I’ve worked some interesting, yet by no means slummy places.
 Now, why are drunk chicks so crazy?
-My belief is they think they’re invincible, men won’t deal with them physically for obvious reasons, and when dealing with other women, there is a belief that they can “take them”.
+I believe they think they’re invincible, men won’t deal with them physically for obvious reasons, and when dealing with other women, they think that they can “take them”.
 Women are also very emotional and territorial, and all emotions are amplified with alcohol.

 Don’t get me wrong; problem guests are difficult, they tax your patients, push your boundaries, stress you out, but they also keep it interesting and, unfortunately, come with the job.
 Your best bet, be on top of a situation before it becomes a situation.
 Card guests you suspect are underage, and if you think someone is going to dine and dash, have them pay or keep a credit card for the tab.
 Remember, you are free to deny service for any reason, ask a guest to leave, or call the police if all else fails.
 The best approach is to be proactive and try and contain situations before they start.
 Also, you’re never alone.
 Co-workers, awesome regulars and hopefully, your managers will be there to lend a hand.
 Even in times when I was the only person working, there was always some form of backup.
 Problem guests are only a problem for a short period of time.
 When stressful events happen, remember the money and the fun.
 Or, the worst-case scenario entices your best work friends to take a trip with you, where you can relax, unwind and sit on the other side of the wood for one night.